ksafranski/dvbx/README.md

 The `dvbx.yml` configuration file is the primary configuration file for DVBX.
 It allows for defining the services, tasks, and environment for the development environment.

+#### `DVBX_NO_TTY` Environment Variable

+When running DVBX in a non-interactive environment, you can set the `DVBX_NO_TTY` environment variable to disable the TTY allocation for the container.
+This can be useful when running DVBX in a CI/CD environment.

 #### `name: string`

 Defines the name of the project.
 This is used for creating the container name.